 Abstract:

-Seed cotton cleaning, a critical step in the cotton production and processing workflow, significantly influences the subsequent ginning process and the ultimate lint quality.
-The stripper and stick cleaner is an indispensable piece of machinery within the seed cotton cleaning process.
-Its primary function is to remove boll husks, thereby laying a solid foundation for the subsequent stages of cotton processing and ensuring the production of high-quality lint.
-In the working process, it relies mainly on centrifugal force created by the U-shaped saw cylinder and the stripping action of cleaning bars positioned around the saw cylinder to achieve separation of seed cotton and boll husks.
-Sea island cotton is the primary raw material for high-end textiles.
-Compared with upland cotton, the fibers of sea island cotton are softer, finer, and exhibit a higher coefficient of friction.
-Consequently, the existing stripper and stick cleaners designed specifically for upland cotton processing have issues such as low boll husk cleaning rate, high cotton loss rate, and significant fiber damage when cleaning machine-harvested sea island cotton.
-To address these issues, this study designed a stripper and stick cleaner for machine-harvested sea island cotton.
-Through an analysis of the fiber damage mechanism, the entire machine was determined to be a three-cylinder structure.
-Through an analysis of the physical and mechanical properties of machine-harvested sea island cotton, and combined with theoretical analysis of boll husk removal, the key structural parameters and operational parameter ranges of the boll husk removal device and doffing cylinder were designed.
-In November 2024, experiments were carried out at a cotton processing plant in the Aksu region of Xinjiang using machine-harvested long-staple cotton Xinhai 62 as the test sample.
+Seed cotton cleaning has been one of the most critical steps in cotton production and processing.
+Among them, the stripper-and-stick cleaner is one of the most indispensable components of the machinery during seed cotton cleaning.
+Its primary function is to remove the boll husks for the subsequent ginning and the ultimate high-quality lint.
+Specifically, the centrifugal force and the stripping action can be realized to separate the seed cotton and boll husks, where are the cleaning bars around the U-shaped saw cylinder.
+The existing stripper-and-stick cleaners have been designed specifically for upland cotton processing.
+By contrast, sea island cotton is the primary raw material for high-end textiles, with softer and finer fibers, as well as a higher coefficient of friction.
+Consequently, the conventional stripper-and-stick cleaners cannot fully meet the large-scale production of the sea island cotton, leading to the low cleaning rate of the boll husk, high rate of cotton loss, and serious fiber damage during cleaning.
+In this study, an improved stripper-and-stick cleaner was designed for the machine-harvested sea island cotton.
+A three-cylinder structure was also determined for the entire machine after the fiber damage analysis.
+The physical and mechanical properties of the machine-harvested sea island cotton were combined with the theoretical removal of the boll husk.
+The key structural and operational parameter ranges were also designed for the boll husk removal device and the doffing cylinder.
+The field experiments were carried out at a cotton processing plant in the Aksu region of Xinjiang, China, in November 2024.
+The test sample was taken as Xinhai 62, the machine-harvested long-staple cotton.
 A single-factor experiment was carried out using the seed cotton feeding speed, U-shaped saw cylinder rotation speed, and U-shaped saw cylinder and cleaning bar spacing as the control factors, with the boll husk cleaning rate and cotton loss rate as the evaluation indices.
-The seed cotton feeding speed, U-shaped saw cylinder rotation speed, and U-shaped saw cylinder and cleaning bar spacing were determined to be in the ranges of 11-13 t/h, 170-238 r/min, and 13-19 mm, respectively.
-A three-factor quadratic regression orthogonal combination test protocol was developed using the Box-Behnken design method.
-The results were subjected to analysis of variance and response surface analysis using Design-Expert 13 software.
-The optimal working parameters obtained were: seed cotton feeding speed of 11.00 t/h, U-shaped saw cylinder rotation speed of 219.12 r/min, and U-shaped saw cylinder and cleaning bar spacing of 15.61 mm.
-The performance was predicted to have a boll husk cleaning rate of 64.85% and a cotton loss rate of 0.27%.
-The optimized parameters were rounded to the seed cotton feeding speed of 11.00 t/h, the U-shaped saw cylinder rotation speed of 220 r/min, and the U-shaped saw cylinder and cleaning bar spacing of 16 mm for the prototype test.
-Experimental verification showed that under the optimal working parameters, the average rate of boll husk cleaning was 64.23%, and the average cotton loss rate was 0.27%.
-Compared with the existing stripper and stick cleaner, the improved machine achieved a 6.54 percentage point increase in boll husk cleaning rate and a 0.81 percentage point reduction in cotton loss rate.
-Finally, through a fiber damage test, it was concluded that under optimal operating parameters, when processing machine-picked sea island cotton using the improved machine, the fiber length was reduced by 0.36 mm, and the fiber damage rate was 0.95%.
-In contrast, the existing stripper and stick cleaner reduced the fiber length by 1.02 mm and exhibited a 1.73 percentage point reduction in fiber damage rate.
-These findings can provide technical references for the development of a stripper and stick cleaner for machine-harvested sea island cotton.
+Furthermore, the seed cotton feeding speed, U-shaped saw cylinder rotation speed, and U-shaped saw cylinder and cleaning bar spacing were then determined to be in the ranges of 11-13 t/h, 170-238 r/min, and 13-19 mm, respectively.
+A three-factor quadratic regression orthogonal protocol was developed using the Box-Behnken design.
+The response surface analysis was then made on these variables using Design-Expert 13 software.
+The optimal parameters were obtained: the seed cotton feeding speed of 11.00 t/h, the U-shaped saw cylinder rotation speed of 219.12 r/min, and the spacing of the U-shaped saw cylinder and fiber cleaning rod of 15.61 mm.
+The better performance was predicted to be a boll husk cleaning rate of 64.85% and a cotton loss rate of 0.27%.
+The optimal parameters were rounded for the prototype test: the seed cotton feeding speed of 11.00 t/h, the U-shaped saw cylinder rotation speed of 220 r/min, and the spacing of the U-shaped saw cylinder and fiber cleaning rod of 16 mm.
+Experimental verification showed that the average rate of the boll husk cleaning was 64.23%, and the average cotton loss rate was 0.27% under the optimal parameters.
+Therefore, the improved machine achieved a 6.54 percentage point increase in the boll husk cleaning rate and a 0.81 percentage point reduction in the cotton loss rate, compared with the existing stripper-and-stick cleaner.
+Finally, a fiber damage test showed that the fiber length was reduced by 0.36 mm, and the fiber damage rate was 0.95% under optimal parameters in the improved machine, when processing the machine-picked sea island cotton.
+In contrast, the existing stripper-and-stick cleaner reduced the fiber length only by 1.02 mm and a 1.73 percentage points in the fiber damage rate.
+These findings can provide the technical references to update the stripper-and-stick cleaner for the machine-harvested sea island cotton.